Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### Fixes

 - Fixed an issue where when sending data on a connection and closing that connection in the same update, the data message would not be sent properly.
-- Fixed a stack overflow exception when send/receive queue capacity was set very high (>10,000).
+- Fixed a stack overflow exception when send/receive queue capacity was set high (>10,000).
 - Fixed an issue where `SimulatorPipelineStage` would always use the same seed for its random number generator.

 ### Upgrade guide